-On this day in 1968, Julie Nixon and David Eisenhower, both progeny of United States presidents, tie the knot in New York City.
+On December 22, 1968, Julie Nixon and David Eisenhower, both progeny of United States presidents, tie the knot in New York City.

 Author Tabitha Warters, who studied presidential offspring, noted that Julie and David offered Americans the ideal image of a “wholesome, all-American couple” at a time when the nation was undergoing a counter-cultural revolution and traditional family and relationship roles were being challenged.
 Warters quoted Nixon as describing his daughter and her fiance as “front-line troops in the battle to reestablish…traditional virtues,” particularly during his 1968 presidential campaign.

 Both Julie and David wrote books about their famous and influential relatives.